-A ‘tender, post-apocalyptic love story’… I want to revisit this minimalist performance art piece with you for the weekend.
-Extremely clever, “acrobatic virtuosity,” street performance. from the Acrojou website: “A tender post-apocalyptic love story…” – Kate Kavanagh, review, The Circus … Continue reading
+A ‘tender, post-apocalyptic love story’...
+I want to revisit this minimalist performance art piece with you for the weekend.
+Extremely clever, "acrobatic virtuosity," street performance. https://vimeo.com/109732643 from the Acrojou website: "A tender post-apocalyptic love story..." - Kate Kavanagh, review, The Circus Diaries A gently comic dystopia, set in a different time where everything has a … Continue reading The Wheel House

 Satire on archery from 1794.
 More at the British Museum.